Construction workers face daily exposure to loud noises. This can lead to permanent hearing damage, which can have a major impact in workers' lives.

 To prevent this, it is important to provide adequate hearing protection.
 An effective way to provide hearing protection is through otoplastics.

-On this page, you can read which otoplastics are suitable for construction and which regulations apply.
+On this page, you can read which otoplastics are suitable for the construction and what regulations apply.

 Get in touch directly?
 Make an appointment.